David-VTUK/CKA-StudyGuide/RevisionTopics/01-Cluster Architcture, Installation and Configuration.md

 #  Manage a highly-available Kubernetes cluster

-The previous section illustrated the process in creating a K8s cluster with one master node and several worker nodes - this does not provide resilience for the control plane.
+The previous section demonstrated creating a K8s cluster with one master node and several worker nodes - this does not provide resilience for the control plane.
 Several topologies exist for doing so:

 ## Stacked etcd